COPD life insurance

 If you don’t take any form of medication or if your asthma is uncontrolled, then you will face higher premiums due to the risk reflected on the insurer.

-Approximately 8 million people, or 1 in 8, have asthma in the UK.
+Approximately 6.5% of the population, have asthma in the UK.

 A diagnosis of asthma is more common in children, and some grow out of the condition when reaching adulthood.